 Determine the initial risk-significance of the event considering the information in the integrated safety analysis (ISA) Summary, if any, and the level of safety controls or IROFS lost or degraded and remaining.

-Determine whether controls remaining were sufficient to that the performance requirements of 10 CFR 70.61 continued to be met.
+Determine whether controls remaining were sufficient to ensure that the performance requirements of 10 CFR 70.61 continued to be met.

 Evaluate performance of mitigating systems and licensee actions.

-Determine whether the licensee properly classified the event in accordance with emergency plan implementing procedures and made timely notifications to NRC and state/county governments, as required (10 CFR Parts 20, 26, 40.60, 70.50, 70.52, Part 70 Appendix A, license requirements).
+Determine whether the licensee properly classified the event in accordance with emergency plan implementing procedures and made timely notifications to NRC and state/county governments, as required (10 CFR Parts 20, 26, 40.60, 70.50, 70.52, Part 70 Appendix A, or license requirements).

-Communicate details regarding the event to management in the Region and Headquarters, as input to their determining the need for an IIT, AIT, SI, or other reactive inspection.
+Communicate details regarding the event to management and staff in the Region and Headquarters, as input to their determining the need for an IIT, AIT, SI, or other reactive inspection.

-document the results of the review.
+For events that result in an immediate inspection (IIT, AIT, SI, or other), the Region will document the results of the review.

-For events that do not result in an immediate inspection, provide a paragraph to the project or resident inspector concerning the review of the event to be included in the inspection report documenting the review of the event.
+For events that do not result in an immediate inspection, provide a paragraph to the project or resident inspector concerning the inspector’s review of the event to be included in the inspection report documenting the on-site review of the event.

 02.02 Event Report Review.
 Review LERs and related documents regarding the accuracy of the LER (e.g., based on independent NRC observations), appropriateness of corrective actions, violations of requirements, and generic issues.